emily6699/happyBot/README.md

 ## @happyBot

-Simple slackbot built with Node.js and Slackbots.js that tells random Chuck Norris and Yo Mama jokes, and sends cat pictures.
+Simple slackbot built with Node.js and Slackbots.js that tells random Chuck Norris and Yo Mama jokes, and sends cat and dog pictures.

 ### APIs Used:
 #### http://www.icndb.com/api/